tprrt/blog/content/2020-06-27_build-an-embedded-linux-in-fifteen-min.rst

     Thread model: posix
     gcc version 9.3.0 (Buildroot 2020.08-14-ge5a2a90)

-Concerning the variable ``PATH`` this one will be set afterwards because its value depends of the binary that will be built.
+Concerning the variable ``PATH`` this one will be set afterwards because its value depends on the binary that will be built.

 Build the Linux kernel
 ======================